Company

 Completed construction of the 2nd Building at Sendai Factory.

-Import ROLLOMATIC(Swiss Confederation) CNC cutting machine(first time in Japan).
+Import ROLLOMATIC CNC cutting machine(first time in Japan).

 Expanded production capacity of solid carbide end mills.